Saksham-Education for Life

 Education is a continuous and creative process.
 Its aim is to develop the capacities latent in human nature and to coordinate their expression for the enrichment and progress of society, by equipping children with spiritual, moral and material knowledge.
 Within this creative process, it is possible to achieve an essential harmony between faith and reason through an approach to education that encourages the free investigation of all realities and trains the mind to recognize truth, irrespective of its origin.

-True education builds capacities, develops analytical abilities, confidence in self, willpower, and goal setting competencies, and instills the vision that will enable him to become a self-motivating agent of social change, serving the best interests of the community.
-Today, education needs an expanded definition that frees it from today’s largely economic context and acknowledges its role in transforming both individual lives and the entire society.
+True education builds capacities, develops analytical abilities, confidence in self, will power and goal setting competencies, and instills the vision that will enable him to become self-motivating agent of social change, serving the best interests of the community.
+Today, education needs an expanded definition that frees it from today’s largely economic context and acknowledges its role in transforming both individual lives and entire society.

 The objectives of this Project are as follows:

 - Financial & non-financial assistance / scholarship to meritorious and underprivileged students for further studies.

 - Girl’s & women empowerment through basic education

 - Develop public awareness about “child labour”, “girls/women education”, and “right to education”.

 - Establishing schools & institutions (formal & informal education) in various parts of India to be projecting Indian culture & value system.

 Our motto is not only to teach /educate them but also to nurture and empower their holistic growth from integrative psychological perspectives.
 We accomplish this noble deed by holistic psychological approach.
 So that they could lead into mainstream and become self-reliant individuals.